fable-compiler/fable-arch/docs/source/docs.md

- - tagline: Learn about how Fable-virtual works & how to use it
+ - tagline: Learn about how Fable-arch works & how to use it

-# Fable-virtualdom documentation
+# Fable-arch documentation

-The following documentation pages are generated from the `docs` pages in the fable-virtualdom repository on GitHub.
+The following documentation pages are generated from the `docs` pages in the fable-arch repository on GitHub.
 These documents are not complete and we will add to them as the time goes.
 Is anything unclear or missing?
-Help us make fable-virtualdom and Fable better by contributing!
+Help us make fable-arch and Fable better by contributing!

 <div class="fb-docs">